Cogan, Vale of Glamorgan: Cogan Pill House

-Industrial and Modern Cogan
+Industrial and modern Cogan

 The building of Penarth Docks in 1865 and the town's rapid growth prompted an explosion of house building in Cogan providing mostly terraced housing, local shops and public houses for dock workers.
 Most of the building in the village took place over the ten years between 1859 and 1869 and Cogan contained two busy brickworks, making the local marl bricks still seen today all over Cogan and Penarth.

-The majority of the many small local Cogan shops, butcher, baker, greengrocer, hardware store, chemist, barbers, newsagents and general grocery shops located on Windsor Road, down Pill Street and on almost all of the street corners in the village had been closed by the early 1950s and converted to residential housing, these ex shops being identified by the angled corner facings where the shop entrance doors used to be.
-Since Cogan's Post Office on Pill Street closed in April 2008, only a taxi control office, a ladies hairdressers, a Chinese fast food takeaway and a sole surviving general store remain.
+The majority of the many small local Cogan shops, butcher, baker, greengrocer, hardware store, chemist, barbers, newsagents and general grocery shops located on Windsor Road, down Pill Street and on almost all of the street corners in the village had been closed by the early 1950s and converted to residential housing, these former shops being identified by the angled corner facings where the shop entrance doors used to be.
+Since Cogan's Post Office on Pill Street closed in April 2008, only a taxi control office, a ladies' hairdressers, a Chinese fast food takeaway and a sole surviving general store remain.

-Cogan railway station is located on the Vale of Glamorgan Line and provides services to Barry, Rhoose, Bridgend and Cardiff.
-Until 1968 Cogan had two further platforms across the other side of the main Windsor Road and located on the Penarth and Sully branch line, from the Cogan Junction points down the coastline to where it rejoined the main line at Cadoxton.
+Cogan railway station is on the Vale of Glamorgan Line and provides services to Barry, Rhoose, Bridgend and Cardiff.
+Until 1968, Cogan had two further platforms across the other side of the main Windsor Road, on the Penarth and Sully branch line, from the Cogan Junction points down the coastline to where it rejoined the main line at Cadoxton.
 The through link was closed under the effects of the Beeching Axe and the rail spur now terminates at Penarth.
 Dingle Road Halt and Penarth station remain open but the platforms at Cogan were closed when the line was reduced to a single track branchline.
-Most of the station buildings still stand and have been used by several private businesses including a shooting range, a garden centre, a second hand car lot and a marine chandlers.
+Most of the station buildings still stand and have been used by several private businesses including a shooting range, a garden centre, a second-hand car lot and a marine chandlers.
 The area originally covered by the Cogan and Penarth Dock's railway sidings and engine maintenance sheds now contains a large Tesco supermarket.

 Cogan used to be connected to Llandough by Andrew Road which is now closed off to all but public buses.
 Conversely Pill Street was a dead end until the 1970s when a connection was driven through, up the slope to the newly built Cowslip Estate housing development.
-Apart from the addition of a street to the garden village in the '90s, no new housing built in the village since the early 1970s when the Cogan Garden Village was completed, on the site of the main Penarth brickmakers and any further housebuilding is prevented through lack of space to develop; The village is bounded on two sides by the railway tracks, by the Cowslip slope on another and by the Poets Estate on the fourth side.
+Apart from the addition of a street to the garden village in the '90s, no new housing has been built in the village since the early 1970s, when the Cogan Garden Village was completed, on the site of the main Penarth brickmakers, and any further housebuilding is prevented through lack of space to develop; the village is bounded on two sides by the railway tracks, by the Cowslip slope on another, and by the Poets Estate on the fourth side.
 The only land now not built on is the sports fields attached to the Penarth Leisure Centre, land that originally formed the common land of the village green where small holders grazed their animals in medieval times.